 Texas has a community of 568 certified midwives who attend planned home births.
 The highest concentrations are in Austin, Houston, San Antonio, though midwives typically serve families within a 60 to 90 minute radius of their home base.

-Most home birth midwives in Texas offer a full package: prenatal appointments (typically 10-12 visits), attendance at the birth with a birth assistant, and postpartum visits in your home.
-Some midwives also provide newborn metabolic screening and lactation support.
+Most home birth midwives in Texas offer a full package: prenatal appointments (typically 10 to 12 visits), attendance at the birth with a birth assistant, and postpartum visits in your home.

 Licensing and Legal Status in Texas